nwg/racket-wiki/SoC-Ideas-2016.md

 ---

-### GUI for Racket on Android ###
+### Racket GUI library for Android (DrRacket in Android) ###
-* Summary: Build an Android client for Racket's [Universe](http://docs.racket-lang.org/teachpack/2htdpuniverse.html) protocol for interactive networked programs.
+* Summary: Currently minimal Racket can be [compiled for Android](http://www.wedesoft.de/racket-on-android.html), however, this lacks any support for running a Racket based GUI, and thus we cannot run DrRacket on Android.
+Creating a Racket based GUI library would be the first step to porting DrRacket to Android.
+This project will be hard to complete in the allotted time, and will require a motivated student who is already deeply familiar with Android, the Racket implementation, and GUI programming.
+Proposals will need to include both a scope of the GUI interface they would like to build, and mitigation plans if their proposal is too large.
-* Benefits: Brings Universe programming to a larger audience, brings Racket ideas to mobile devices.
+* Benefits: Brings GUIs to Racket programs on Android, first steps to running DrRacket on Android.
-* Requirements: Ideally experience with the Universe API and the Android platform.
+* Requirements: Experience with Racket GUI interface, GUI programming, and Android Platform.
+* Difficulty: expert
-* Possible mentors: David Van Horn
+* Possible mentors: Leif Andersen
 * Other:

 ---